 By Jackie Rhoades

-What is a native plant seed ball?
-It’s a marble sized ball made of clay, earth, and seeds that is used to replant areas where the natural flora has been destroyed.
+A seed ball is a marble sized ball made of clay, earth and seeds which is used to replant areas where the natural flora has been destroyed.
 Also, referred to as seed bombs for guerrilla gardening, who first developed how to make seed balls is a bit of a mystery.
 Some say it originated in Japan while others claim Greece, but the important thing is that the native plant seed ball has now been used around the world to reseed land that has been abused by man or by Mother Nature herself.

 Before the development of the native plant seed ball, reseeding some natural areas was difficult.
 The traditional method of broadcasting seed comes with several major drawbacks.
 The seed is sown on top of the soil where it may be baked dry by the sun, blown away by the wind, washed away by heavy rains, or nibbled away by birds or other small wildlife.
 Very little is left to germinate and grow.

 Making seed balls addresses all of these problems.
 These clay balls protect the seed from the heat of the sun.
 They’re heavy enough to be unaffected by the wind or heavy rains and the hard clay casing deters animal nibblers as well.

 Before we talk about how to make seed balls, let’s see how they work.

 In dry areas, the shape of the ball actually gives enough shade to conserve moisture.
 The seeds begin to germinate and the ball breaks apart.
 The small pile of crumbles provides the start for the root system, but is still heavy enough to anchor the emerging seeds to the ground.